skydoves/Chamber/README.md

 ```

 ## Usage
-Chamber is scoped data holder with custom scopes that are lifecycle aware.
+Chamber is a lightweight lifecycle-aware pipeline based on scopes.

 ### ChamberScope
 The basic usage is creating a customized scope annotation using a `@ChamberScope` annotation. <br>
 `@ChamberScope` is used to build custom scopes that are lifecycle aware.
-Each scope is a temporal data holder that has `ChamberProperty` data and lifecycle stack.
-It should be annotated a class (activity, fragment, repository or any classes) that has `ChamberProperty` fields.
+Each scope will be used as a pipeline via `ChamberProperty` and it will be managed by the lifecycle stack.
+It should be annotated on classes (activity, fragment, repository, or any classes) that has `ChamberProperty` fields.

 ```kotlin
 @ChamberScope
 @Retention(AnnotationRetention.RUNTIME)